LShiHuskies/CareerGuideApp/README.md

 11. To edit your information, click 'Edit Profile', make your desired changes, type in your password, then click 'Edit'.
 12. When you are done browsing, click 'Log Out'.

 To see an example of user workflow, watch the tutorial at https://www.youtube.com/watch?v=m0CuCJgi1cM&feature=youtu.be.

+# API Reference

+We use Adzuna API (https://developer.adzuna.com/).
+Please feel free to register and create your own account.

+# Credits

+Inspired by Linkedin and Indeed
+Collaborators: Jeffrey Hwang, Ryan Ghaida, Sydney Garay and Louis Shi